 In addition, pregnancy hormones and breastfeeding hormones can be at odds with one another and cause problems.
 Some of these include Braxton-Hicks contractions and your milk drying up.
 Not only will your physical recovery take a toll, but your mental health may take a toll as well.
 Postpartum depression is common among mothers who have had closely spaced siblings.

-Raising Two Children Close in Age
+Is Raising Two Children Close In Age Considered Irish Twins?

 Postpartum recovery is a struggle in general and raising a toddler at the same time can be difficult.
 You will have to deal with twice the number of diapers, twice the amount of supplies, navigate two separate schedules, and deal with different developmental struggles.
 That being said, raising "Irish twins" is a great journey and a wonderful experience.
 They will have a friend for life and as they grow older the journey will continue to change.
 Raising two children close in age will come with its struggles but it is all worth it.